 Discussion

-The recent global availability of freely available, open-source, consistent, and accurate remote sensing data products allow researchers to examine issues of representation of PA compared to UA, and regional ecosystems in novel ways (Soverel et al. 2010, Hansen and Phillips 2018, Bolton et al. 2019).
+The recent global availability of freely-available, open-source, consistent, and accurate remote sensing data products allow researchers to examine issues of representation of PA compared to UA, and regional ecosystems in novel ways (Soverel et al. 2010, Hansen and Phillips 2018, Bolton et al. 2019).
 Additionally, the capacity to track forest structural attributes, a key indicator of forest biodiversity (Guo et al. 2017), across wide swaths allows for informed decisions on potential locations of new PA which capture previously underrepresented forest structure conditions (Noss 1999).
-By applying this analysis to an entire PA network across BEC zones (or other ecological classifications), it becomes possible to determine not only which BEC zones need additional representation (the proportional metric), but also what types of forest structures should be represented to ensure adequate biodiversity protection (Lemieux and Scott 2005).
+By applying this analysis to an entire PA network across BEC zones (or other ecological classifications), it becomes possible to determine the BEC zones needing additional representation (the proportional metric), as well as the types of forest structures that should be represented to ensure adequate biodiversity protection (Lemieux and Scott 2005).

 Internationally, biodiversity preservation targets aim to protect a proportion of the total terrestrial area (CBD 2010).
 Frequently, new protecte d areas are placed in high-elevation, low-productivity ecosystems both globally (Joppa and Pfaff 2009, Venter et al. 2014, Venter et al. 2018), and in BC, as confirmed by our analysis of ecosystem (Figure 3), and land cover (Figure 5) proportions.
 Alpine ecosystems are more commonly protected (Figure 3), as are the land covers commonly present within them (rock/rubble, snow/ice, exposed/barren land; Figure 5).
 As elevation increases, these ecosystems and land covers begin to dominate the proportional representation (see Figure 4 and Figure 6).
+Differences between elevation profiles in land cover classes and BEC zones were also found, with the starkest difference being that wetland classes were found at lower elevations in PA (Figure 7).

 In high elevation ecosystems, Boreal Altai Fescue Alpine dominates the PA proportions above 3000 m, replacing the Coastal Mountain-Heather Alpine ecosystem found in UA (Figure 4).
 These zones were both protected at rates above the average (Figure 3), and above the Aichi biodiversity targets.
 Interior mountain-heather alpine had large differences in canopy cover and canopy height, while Boreal Altai Fescue Alpine only showed large differences in height.
 The Coastal Mountain-heather Alpine did not any have large forest structural attribute differences (Table 2).